Skyrimus/Skyrimus/README.md

 <p>Previously, I worked on projects involving Android OS development and reverse engineering for various devices (with over 5 years of experience). </p>
 <p>Since 2019 and up to the present, I have been maintaining my project for the Android platform — Serious Sam TFE/TSE Android Edition (using Java and C++) at https://github.com/Skyrimus/Serious-Sam-Android. </p>
-<p>For a long time, I was engaged in game development on the Roblox engine in a small studio (with over 3 years of experience in Lua). </p>
+<p>For a long time, I was engaged in game development on the Roblox engine with over 5 years of experience in Lua. </p>
 <p>Lately, I have been programming in Python, C#, and C++.</p>

 <h3 align="left">Languages and Tools:</h3>